tastejs/todomvc/README.md

 7. JavaScript non-framework MVC implementation pull received (pending review)
 8. KnockBack pull received (merging for version 0.3)
 9. SproutCore 2.0 example updated to Ember.js

+##Next release

+I aim to release TodoMVC 0.3 in early January 2012.
+This will contain stable versions of all in-development additions to the project.